w3c/wot-discovery/explainer/Explainer.md

 ### No Required Query Language
 We considered three different query languages: JSONPath, XPath, and SPARQL.
-Unfortunately XPath, while it was recently extended to support JSON, does not yet have enough suitable implementations of version 1.3 supporting extension.
+Unfortunately XPath, while it was recently extended to support JSON, does not yet have enough suitable implementations of version 1.3 supporting this extension.
-SPARQL is
-suitable for semantic search but too heavy a requirement for small IoT hubs to make mandatory.
+SPARQL is suitable for semantic search but too heavy a requirement for small IoT hubs to make mandatory.
 We would have liked to make JSONPath mandatory as it is good mix of functionality and lightness but it is not yet standardized.
-An RFC is under discussion within IETF but the current draft JSONPath specification is missing some key features we need.
+An RFC is under discussion within IETF but the current draft JSONPath draft proposal is missing some key features we need.

-In the long run (in a future specification cycle) we would like to add JSONPath as a required query language so for now we have only specified an optional interface for SPARQL 1.1 but made it optional.
+In the long run (in a future specification cycle) we would like to add a standardized version of JSONPath as a required query language so for now we have only specified an optional interface for SPARQL 1.1.
 Interfaces for XPath 1.3 and JSONPath queries are provided but they are informational only.

 There are also use cases for small directories with static content (e.g. on